Patagonia Sunshade Hoody - Women's Review

 With a relaxed fit, this silky smooth shirt feels good on the skin.
 The fabric has a bit of stretch to facilitate easy movement and is thin and highly breathable.
-The hood easily fits over a ponytail or hat and tightly frames your face, staying put in the breeze you hope is blowing.
+The hood easily fits over a low ponytail or hat and tightly frames the face, staying put in the breeze even in a breeze.
 Sporting a classically feminine cut, this new version of the Sunshade is much truer to size and flattering than the previous version.
 Our 5'4" main tester is about 120 pounds and fits well in the XS.

-The Sunshade is made of highly breathable fabric that, while being the thickest and heaviest hoody we tested, is still relatively lightweight.
+The Sunshade is made of breathable fabric that, while being the thickest and heaviest hoody we tested, is still relatively lightweight.
 It's light-colored and dries quickly.
 Though it has no vents, our reviewers never found themselves wishing it did.
 The loose fit allows the breeze to sweep through and keep you cool while the shirt protects you from the sun, though the tight fit of the sleeve cuffs and hood stifle that a bit.

-Though the new version of this shirt we found to be a more flattering fit than the previous version, there are few color or pattern options available from Patagonia.
-With a hood and thumb holes and its asymmetrical design, our reviewers felt this shirt was less versatile than some of the other shirts in this review.
-Unless you work for a trail organization or other outdoor company, we don't think it's a great fit for an office or a night out with anyone other than your fishing crew or college buddies, etc. It earned a 5 out of 10 for style points.
+The new version of this shirt has a more flattering fit than the previous version, and the color selection is nice.
+That said, with a hood and thumbholes and its asymmetrical design, our reviewers feel this shirt is less versatile than some of the other shirts in our review.
+Unless you work for a trail organization or other outdoor company, we don't think it's a great fit for an office or a night out with anyone other than your fishing crew or college buddies, etc.

-Retailing around $70, the Sunshade Hoody isn't the cheapest sun shirt in this review by far.
-However, if the style and fit match what you're looking for though, our reviewers felt the breathability and coverage this shirt provides to be worth a little extra cash.
+With a fairly specific purpose in mind, the Sunshade Hoody isn't the cheapest sun shirt in this review by far.
+However, if the style and fit match what you're looking for, our reviewers feel the breathability and coverage this shirt provides to be worth a little extra cash.

-Overall, we found that our reviewers either loved this shirt or could do without it.
-So much of this depended on overall style desire and how well the shirt fit.
-If this shirt is your style and your arms aren't ape-length, this could be a great shirt for you!
+Overall, our reviewers either loved this shirt or could do without it.
+So much of this depends on overall style desire and how well the shirt fits.
+If the Patagonia Sunshade is your style, and especially if you need sun protection on windy days, this could be a great shirt for you!